akaMaxg/React-Vite-API/README.md

 1. Download or clone the project files from the Git repository.
 2. Open the solution or project in visual studio code.
 3. Open the project on root folder
-4. Install dependencies with <npm install>
+4. Install dependencies with "npm install"
-5. Run application by <npm run dev>
+5. Run application by "npm run dev"

 ## Usage
 No log-in required.
 The applications provides the information necessary to test it.